uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 ## Output Comments

-A comments that starts with additional `#`s is an *output comment*.
+A comment that starts with additional `#`s is an *output comment*.
 The formatter replaces the text of an output comment with as many values as there are extra `#`s.
 These are the values that can be used by the next function that is called.

 Click Run to try it out!